-Come for the tide pools and stay for the amazing “ends of the earth” views.
+Come to Cabrillo National Monument for the tide pools and stay for the amazing “ends of the earth” views.
 Cabrillo NM sits on Point Loma, a peninsula with the wild and rugged Pacific Ocean on one side, and the metropolitan beauty of the San Diego Harbor on the other.
 Be sure to make time to visit the Old Point Loma Lighthouse and the visitor center where kids can try on reproductions of 16th century armor.

-South of San Francisco, in the small town of Half Moon Bay, is an incredible stretch of protected coastline.
+South of San Francisco, in the small town of Half Moon Bay, Fitzgerald Marine Reserve is an incredible stretch of protected coastline.
 Dress warmly because unlike the beaches in the southern half of the state, it can be quite chilly up north.
 These tide pools are teeming with marine life and docent led tours are available.

 Come for the redwoods but stay for the tide pools.
-Muir Woods is a popular tourist destination (and rightly so) but far fewer make it just a little bit further down the coast to the beach.
+Muir Woods is a popular tourist destination (and rightly so) but far fewer make it just a little bit further down the coast to Muir Beach.
 Most of the beach is a lovely stretch of sand but there are also some nice tide pools on the northern end of the beach as well.
 If you want to stay late, fire rings are available and the perfect spot for some marshmallow roasting.